-- Use of diesel engines in any mine or tunnel - Demolition or dismantling a structure more than 36 ft. high.
-341(d)(3) - Erecting/raising/lowering or dismantling a fixed tower crane
+- Use of diesel engines in any mine or tunnel. - Demolition or dismantling of a structure more than 36 ft. high. $\ensuremath{\underline{341}}(d)(3)$ - Erecting/raising/lowering or dismantling a fixed tower crane.

-Annual Permit is needed for employers when the structure is over 36 ft. high: 341(d)(4)
+An Annual Permit is required for employers when the structure is over 36 ft. high and employers are engaged in the following activities: 341(d)(4)

-- Erection and placement of structural steel or structural members other than steel - Installation of curtain walls/precast panels or fascia
+- Erection and placement of structural steel or structural members other than steel. - Installation of curtain walls/precast panels or fascia.

-- Installation of metal or other decking - Forming or placement of concrete structures/decks on steel structures - Installation of structural framing (including roof framing) or panelized roof systems
+- Installation of metal or other decking. - Forming or placement of concrete structures/decks on steel structures. - Installation of structural framing (including roof framing) or panelized roof systems.